zencart/documentation/content/user/products/downloadable.md

 3. Downloads in an order by itself will never see the checkout_shipping page.
 If you do then your Product is not setup correctly for Downloads.

-4. If on Linux/Unix, /pub should be writable (usually 777 or 755 depending on the host server) and Redirect should be ON
+4. If on Linux/Unix, /pub should be writable (usually 755 depending on the host server) and Redirect should be ON
     If you cannot use Redirect ON, ask your hosting site why they cannot follow the symbolic link between the `/download` and `/pub` directories

-5. If on a Windows server, `/pub` does NOT need to be writable/777 since you do not use this directory because symlinks typically don't work on Windows servers, and Redirect is OFF since Redirect requires symlink support.
+5. If on a Windows server, `/pub` does NOT need to be writable/755 since you do not use this directory because symlinks typically don't work on Windows servers, and Redirect is OFF since Redirect requires symlink support.

-6. Download filenames should not use special characters, spaces, etc
+6. Download filenames should not use special characters, spaces, etc. Stick to letters and numbers.

 7. Download files should be zipped for best results and best compatibility for most customers and most browsers.